-The success of the planned research is guaranteed by the educational profile and research traditions of the two departments, especially the scientific work of the heads of the departments (Béla Tomka and Márkus Keller), and above all their results achieved in the historical application of the comparative method.
+The planned research can capitalize on the educational profile and research traditions of the two departments, especially the scholarly work of the heads of the departments (Béla Tomka and Márkus Keller), and above all their results achieved in the historical application of the comparative approach.

-The accumulated knowledge is transferred directly not only to the undergraduate but also to the doctoral training, thus serving the need for the education of the next generation of scholars:
+The accumulated knowledge is transferred directly not only to the undergraduate but also to the doctoral training:

 - in the Doctoral Program of Contemporary and Comparative History at the University of Szeged (headed by Béla Tomka),

-- in the Doctoral Program of Social and Economic History at the Eötvös Loránd University (instructor: Márkus Keller),
+- and in the Doctoral Program of Social and Economic History at the Eötvös Loránd University (instructors: Márkus Keller and Zsombor Bódy).

 - The School of Slavonic and East European Studies, London,